website

 Find out more about testing testosterone levels here and where to get our saliva tests.

 Low testosterone levels can be treated with testosterone replacement therapy (TRT) which can be administered intramuscularly via patches, gels, or pellets implanted under the skin.
+These typically require a diagnosis and a prescription.

 Can I boost testosterone naturally?